 There are several theories as to why dogs’ ears tuck, including that they are trying to intimidate others or are uncomfortable.
 Whatever the reason your dog is pulling their ears back, the first thing to do as a dog owner is to evaluate whether or not your dog is safely using the behaviour.

 Theory 1: Dogs pull their ears back as a form of communication

 A dog’s ear position is a form of communication that can tell you a lot about its mood and intent.
 When a dog pulls their ears back, it usually means they feel defensive or scared.
 It could also mean they’re feeling aggressive and about to attack.

-The dog ears placement is just one of the other body language dogs use to communicate with each other and humans.
+The dog ear placement is just one of the other body languages dogs use to communicate with each other and humans.
 By understanding these signals, we can better understand our canine friends and be better equipped to handle potentially dangerous situations.